-The New River is actually an ancient river, the oldest in North America and second only to the Nile in Africa.
+The New River is an ancient body of water, the oldest in North America and second only to the Nile in Africa.

-Throughout its journey in Virginia, the New River flows through spectacular mountain scenery, craggy rock cliffs and magnificent gorges.
-The river provides whitewater rafting with several major Class II-III rapids, but also an abundance of flatwater for tubing, canoeing and kayaking.
+Throughout its journey in Virginia, the New River flows through spectacular mountain scenery, craggy rock cliffs, and magnificent gorges.
+The river provides whitewater rafting with several major Class II-III rapids and an abundance of flatwater for tubing, canoeing, and kayaking.

-The New River supports outstanding populations of just about every major freshwater game fish in the state.
+The New River supports populations of just about every major freshwater game fish in the state.

-Northward the river becomes more adventurous, with rapids that are the delight of kayakers and rafters, with fishing for muskie and more that can’t be beat, and spectacular views from Castle Rock.
+Northward the river becomes more adventurous, with rapids that delight kayakers and rafters, fishing for muskie, and more, including spectacular views from Castle Rock.